 - Pseudohyphae predominate, but occasionally true hyphae are also seen.

-- Variable but generally include insidious onset lethargy and AMS
+- Variable but generally include insidious-onset lethargy and altered mental status

 - Risk factors